axieinfinity/ronin-documentation/docs/apps/rns/reference/faq.md

 ## 5. Can I register an RNS subdomain? {#5}

 For the time being, you can only register second-level domains of the form `hello.ron`.
 Subdomains such as `say.hello.ron` are not supported.

+## 6. What happens when an auction ends and nobody placed a bid? {#6}

+If no bids are placed on an auctioned RNS name by the time the auction ends, the name is reserved for future auctions.